 Your case will likely be managed by HMRC Local Compliance.
 HMRC Local Compliance checks teams deal with the vast majority of investigations via a check of self-assessment tax return.
 They will write to you informing you that a check of self-assessment tax return has commenced.
 The check of self-assessment will usually focus on one year.
 However, because of the sophisticated way that HMRC select cases suitable for tax investigation; you can be assured that they feel that the risk of a tax loss is high.
 Moreover, it will be their intention to establish tax irregularities not only for the year of enquiry but for earlier years too.

 HMRC teams will consider several factors including risk, means, industry knowledge, business economics and perhaps the results received by similar businesses in your geographical area.
 The inspector is also likely to hold a file of information obtained from third parties such as banks, local authorities and in some circumstances informants.
 An interrogation of the internet will also be conducted in virtually every case.
 The department now use a sophisticated piece of software called “Connect”.
 The purpose of Connect is to join up and interrogate all of the information sources available to HMRC; before highlighting a case that may be suitable for an HMRC compliance check or more serious tax fraud investigation such as Code of Practice 9 (COP 9).

-- That HMRC have performed a thorough analysis of risk; including the searches referenced above
+That HMRC have performed a thorough analysis of risk; including the searches referenced above

-- That HMRC will strongly suspect that tax has been underpaid
+That HMRC will strongly suspect that tax has been underpaid

 This is a tax yield based exercise; far more than it is a helpful check of your tax position.